dbones/dbones.github.io/_posts/2013-08-24-nancy-meet-the-model.md

 ---
+published: true
 layout: post
-published: true
-title: "meet the model, Nancy."
-description: "Pass a model to the view."
+description: Passing a model to the view
 tags: [nancy]
-comments:true
+comments: true
 ---
 [Back Post - made available on 2014-07-22]

 Lets recap, I have looked into